Children and Youth

 What Happens on Sundays?

-During the second service, we offer nursery care (infant-3 years old and 4 as requested/needed), Wisdom of Wondering (prek-3rd grade) class, UU Explorers (4th – 7th grade) and our YRUUs (8th – 12th grade).
+We offer nursery care (infant-3 years old and 4 as requested/needed), Wisdom of Wondering (prek-3rd grade) class, UU Explorers (4th – 7th grade) and our YRUUs (8th – 12th grade).
 Our classes focus on the Soul Matters themes that help to build our UU Identity.
 This structure connects us to the larger UUCS community as our congregation also explores these monthly themes.
 Here’s the list of themes for this year.
 The Wisdom of Wondering classes also focus on learning the UU Principles through story.

 After each service, parents or guardians pick up those in 3rd grade and below to join them for the fellowship time in Hanneman Hall.
 Children in grades 4th and up release themselves after their classes.
 Parents of 4th – 7th grade, if you wish for your children to stay in the Religious Exploration commons until you arrive, please let the staff/volunteer know.